mamuerie/RaincloudPlots/README.md

 ## Create Raincloud Plots
 Plots and functions are based on the following scripts: https://github.com/RainCloudPlots/RainCloudPlots/tree/master/tutorial_R

+Plots can be view in "figure" folder or in the html file.

 ### 1. Load specific package versions